Skip Breadcrumb Links

 - Health Force Ontario - Provides information for internationally-trained health care professionals.
 Find information about the assessment, upgrading, education, bridging and language programs you might need to practice in Ontario.
 It is run by the government of Ontario.

-- Information on Specific Occupations - This site has information on many professions for internationally-trained professional and focuses on practice and licensing requirements, regulatory bodies and qualifications assessment.
+- Information on Specific Occupations - This site has information on many professions for internationally-trained professionals and focuses on practice and licensing requirements, regulatory bodies and qualifications assessment.
 From the Canadian Information Centre for International Credentials (CICIC).